tmcgilchrist/okra/docs/engineers-manual.md

 [ERROR(S)]: old_weekly.md

 Invalid objective:
-  "Workitem you have been using" is a work-item, you should use its parent objective "Objective you should use now" instead [1]
+  "Workitem you have been using (#1090)" is a work-item, you should use its parent objective "Objective you should use now (#558)" instead
+[1]
 ```